ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/statusreport/statusreport.md

  - Please keep a watch on your emails for any comments and updates on your report.
 The HR and the EEM team can add commments based on the review.
  - Once the review is complete you will be receiving a email notifications about the confirmation.

+###  It is very important to click "Print or Preview" to review the format of the report before you submit.

 Reports updates
 ----